Capitalizing on the power of consumer peer pressure to develop sustainable new products.

-If you purchased a Toyota Prius, you may have been driven by the desire to conserve the environment or to save yourself some money at the gas pump.
-But consumers may also choose to buy sustainable products to make themselves appear socially responsible to others.
-Before making purchases, they evaluate how their decisions will stack up against their peers’, according to a new study.
+If you purchased a Toyota Prius or a Tesla you may have been driven by the desire to conserve.
+Conserve for the environment or to save yourself some money at the gas pump.
+But consumers may also choose to buy sustainable products.
+Products to make themselves appear socially responsible to others.
+Before making purchases, they evaluate how their decisions will stack up against their peers’.
+That’s according to a study.

-The study, “Social Responsibility and Product Innovation,”forthcoming in Marketing Science,examines how understanding this phenomenon, known as “conspicuous conservation,” may help leading companies shape their product innovation strategies, especially in ubiquitous product categories such as cars.
+It examines how understanding this phenomenon, known as “conspicuous conservation,” may help leading companies shape their product innovation strategies.
+Especially in ubiquitous product categories such as cars.

 The paper is co-authored by David Soberman of the University of Toronto’s Rotman School of Management.

 Refraining from buying a product that damages the environment can generate social value for consumers.
-This need by consumers to measure up to their peers – a concept called social comparison preference – can provide marketers with valuable insights about how they can enhance the desirability of their products.
+This need by consumers to measure up to their peers.
+It’s a concept called social comparison preference.
+It can provide marketers with valuable insights.
+Insights about how they can enhance the desirability of their products.